aswinayyolath/stretch-kafka-docs/docs/entityoperator.md

 #### Authentication

 - Kafka brokers in the surviving member clusters rely on the configured authentication mechanisms and the presence of valid credentials for client authentication.
-- If secrets containing authentication credentials (TLS certificates or SCRAM passwords) are not replicated across all clusters, new client deployments and credential updates will fail.
-However, existing clients with valid credentials will continue functioning until their credentials expire or require rotation.
+- If TLS certificates secrets are not replicated across all clusters, new client deployments and credential updates will fail.
+However, existing clients with valid TLS certificates will continue functioning until their certificates expire or require rotation.
+The duration for which they can operate depends entirely on the expiration date set when the certificates were issued.
+- If SCRAM credentials have been successfully replicated across the Kafka brokers, existing clients should be able to continue authenticating, even if the Central cluster is down.
+The issue is with new client deployments or credential updates.
-- Existing client connections that were authenticated before the central cluster failure might remain active for a period, but they will eventually be disconnected due to session timeouts or other factors, and they will fail to re-establish connections without valid authentication.
+- Existing client connections that were authenticated before the central cluster failure might remain active for a period, but their continued operation depends on multiple factors.
+If a Kafka broker restarts, clients may need to re-authenticate, which could fail if they rely on new credentials from an unavailable Entity Operator.
+Additionally, the configured `session.timeout.ms` and Kafka’s reauthentication behavior may determine how long clients remain connected before being disconnected.
 - Crucially, the management of credentials (e.g., rotation) through the User Operator will be unavailable.

 #### Authorization